-Fewer fresh Singapore graduates in 2025 found full-time work, but pay held steady: Survey
+Fewer fresh Singapore graduates in 2025 found full-time work, but pay held steady: survey

 The latest results also for the first time gave more details about graduates who have not secured work.
 This group falls into three categories: those who received but rejected job offers, those who applied but did not receive any offers, and those who did not look for full-time work.

-Some 14,400 graduates from full-time programmes at National University of Singapore (NUS), Nanyang Technological University (NTU), Singapore Management University, the Singapore University of Technology and Design, the Singapore Institute of Technology, and Singapore University of Social Sciences took part in this survey, representing a response rate of 73.7 per cent.
+Some 14,400 graduates from full-time programmes at the National University of Singapore, Nanyang Technological University, Singapore Management University, the Singapore University of Technology and Design, the Singapore Institute of Technology, and the Singapore University of Social Sciences took part in this survey, representing a response rate of 73.7 per cent.

 They were surveyed by the six universities on their employment status as at Nov 1, 2025, about six months after the completion of their final examinations.